RayDimn/Risk_Of_Rain_2_Expand/README.md

 Although many changes have been made, the core gameplay of the game it still largelly the same with additions being made, they are the following...

 ## Survivors Changes
-Most of them were left untouched except for 3.
+Most of them were left untouched with the exception of 3.

   * **Commando** - Phase Round has been buffed to allow it to proc Bands.
   * **Huntress** - Recieve a passive skill (Huntress Momentum) allowing her to rely less on crit items.
   * **Captain** - His beacons now are a rechargable skill, having a cooldown of 60 seconds.

+---

 ## Interactables
 **All the interactables** (Scrappers, Printers, Shrines) are now faster to use than the vanilla game, **but they are not instant**.

 **Teleporter Event** is now 15% faster.
-(This change makes the lunar item **Focused Convergence** still have an effect on its time and not be entirely useless).
+(This change makes the lunar item **Focused Convergence** still have an effect on it's time and not be entirely useless).

 **Shrine of Repair:** Allows you to repair one consumed/untiered item **or** revert a void item to its original rarity.